-Credit unions invest in people by helping those who have been traditionally underserved by banks.
-Groups like seniors on fixed incomes, single working moms, minority communities needing greater community investment, and small business owners struggling to raise capital all rely on credit unions for important financial services at reasonable costs.
+Credit unions don’t answer to stockholders, but to each of their more than 130 million members.
+While credit unions are regulated by the federal and state governments, they are also generally governed by volunteer boards elected by their membership.
+Credit unions invest in people by helping people – including those who are often underserved by banks.
+Seniors on fixed incomes, single working parents, minority communities needing greater community investment, and small business owners struggling to raise capital – these are just a few of the groups who rely on credit unions for important financial services at reasonable costs.

-While the big banks have abandoned small businesses in droves because they just can’t make enough money, credit unions promote their small business members in a struggling economy by providing low cost credit alternatives.
+While the big banks have abandoned small businesses in droves because they just can’t make enough money, credit unions promote their small business members in a struggling economy by providing low-cost credit alternatives.
 This credit union investment means millions of jobs across America.